-The candidate must do work of high quality and must earn a cumulative average of "B" (3.00 GPA) or better in courses for which credit is given towards the graduate degree.
+Students enrolled in graduate programs must produce work of high quality and must earn a cumulative average of "B" (3.00 GPA) or better in courses for which credit is given towards the graduate degree.
 No grade below "C" is acceptable for graduate credit; the maximum number of C's that will be accepted for graduate credit is one.